emilio-molina/ecosystem/src/cpp_version/README.md

 `g++ main.cpp ecosystem.cpp --std=c++11 -I/usr/local/Cellar/boost/1.57.0/include -L/usr/local/Cellar/boost/1.57.0/lib -lboost_system -lboost_filesystem -o ecosystem`

+In Linux, boost might be installed already in your system, so try:

+`g++ main.cpp ecosystem.cpp --std=c++11 -lboost_system -lboost_filesystem -o ecosyste`

 # How to run the GUI?

 The GUI has been developed using JUCE (www.juce.com), so it has to be installed in your system.
 A Projucer project is included in `src/cpp_version/gui_juce`.
 Two builds are included in this project: